 Salt & Wind Travel

 Sooner or later, it’ll happen.
-If you travel to Lake Garda, someone will tell you to visit the historic city of Sirmione.
+If you travel to Lake Garda, someone will tell you to visit the historic city of Sirmione Italy.
 And, well, we couldn’t agree more.
 Yes, Sirmione, Italy, is that town.
-As in the village they visited in Call Me By Your Name, there are Roman ruins and a castle set along impossibly clear turquoise waters.
+As in the village they visited in Call Me By Your Name, where there are Roman ruins and a castle set along clear turquoise waters.

 Aerial View Of Sirmione Italy Castle